 Bulk Loading Film

-Buying a roll of 100 feet of film and manually loading it into canisters yourself is among the most well-known methods to save money.
+Purchasing a bulk roll of 100 feet of film and manually loading in into canisters yourself is among the common methods to lower expenses.

-Be aware that you’re limited to rolls of black & white film.
-This is in part because black & white film is quite a bit easier and more cost-effective to develop yourself.
+Take into account that you’re going to be limited to bulk rolls of black and white film.
+This is in part because black & white film is less difficult and more affordable to process at home.

 Home Developing and Scanning

-All film can be developed by hand.
-It is a good way to cut costs so that you can use more film with your Fujica ST701.
+All film can be processed at home.
+In fact it’s a smart method to cut costs so you can use more film with your Fujica ST701.

-Black and white film is significantly less complicated to develop.
-Developer temperature and development times are not as necessary to do correctly with black & white films as time and temperatures are for color negative or transparency film.
+Black and white film is significantly easier to develop at home.
+Developer temperature and time are not as imperative to get correct with black & white film as time and temperatures are for slide or color negative.